Raugaa/Fin_Hub/README.md

 # Something

 This project is a freelancer's marketplace website showcasing various features, including a navigation bar, header, content sections, and vector images.
 The website is designed using HTML and styled with CSS.
 Bootstrap is used for additional styling and responsiveness.
-Also, Django is used for backend and authnetication system implemented in this website
+Also, Django framework is used for backend and authnetication system implemented in this website

 ## Features
 - Responsive navigation bar with dropdown menu